Gary828/AE_VAE/README.md

 1. There are three tasks used to evaluate the effect of graph embedding, i.e., node clustering, node classification, and graph Visualization.

-2. Algorithms used in the tasks:
+2. Algorithms used in the tasks.
       Clustering：k-means; Classification: SVM; Visualization: t-SNE;

 3. Requirement: Ptthon 3.7, Pytorch: 1.5 and other pakeages which is illustrated in the code.
 And the codes can be runned in the windows.